Paper House And Paper Cut Family Balancing On Swing | Featured image for the What is Loan to Value Ratio Blog from Fido Finance.

 6. Size of deposit: by increasing your initial down payment and putting more money down upfront, the loan amount will be smaller in relation to the value of the car.
 This is the simplest way to reduce your LVR.

-7. Car value: the value of a car can be determined by a number of things, including the make and model, the age of the car, and it’s condition.
+7. Car value: the value of a car can be determined by a number of things, including the make and model, the age of the car, and its condition.
 Lenders may use a professional appraisal or a pricing guide to determine the value.
 Be sure to shop around to ensure the value is accurate for the condition of the car.
 The higher the value of the car, the lower the LVR will be.

 As you can see from the list above, a high loan to value ratio can increase the risk for both the borrower and the lender, making it vitally important that you grasp what is loan to value ratio before taking out any financial products.